 Queen Victoria adopted the new craze for tea parties.
 By 1855, the Queen and her ladies were in formal dress for the afternoon teas.
 This simple cake was one of the queen’s favorites.
 After her husband, Prince Albert, died in 1861, the Queen Victoria spend time in retreat at the Queen’s residence (Osborn House) at the Isle of Wight.
-According to historians, it was here that the cakes were named after her.
+According to historians, it was here that the Victoria Sponge Cake were named after Queen Victoria.

 In Isabella Beeton’s 1874 cookbook called Mrs. Beeton’s Cookery and Household Management a recipe is included for Victoria Sandwiches: